vrodriguezf/tscc/README.md

 ## Synthetic models and scalability test

-An empirical study of how the computational time of the proposed algorithm varies in terms of the size of the process model and the size of the log can be found in the file `org.uam.aida.tascc.examples.TSCC_Scalability`.
-Algorithm 4 from the manuscript was run using, on the one hand, synthetic process models with a number of tasks ranging from 4 to 200, all of them with trivial ts-guards (they always return true), and on the other hand, univariate time series logs of different size, ranging from 100 to 10000 records:
+An empirical study of how the computational time of the proposed algorithm varies in terms of the size of the process model and the complexity of the time series guards can be found in the file `org.uam.aida.tscc.examples.TSCC_Scalability`.
+Algorithm 4 from the manuscript was run using, on the one hand, synthetic process models with a number of tasks ranging from 5 to 500, and on the other hand, time series guards whose fulfillment requires checking a number of records ranking from 10 to 1000.
+For each iteration of the scalability test, all the transitions in the model have the same time series guard, namely an instance of `EqualsTSG`, which checks that any record in the log is equal to 0.
+The log is created synthetically, with one variable and with a size according to the number of tasks and the load of the time series guards.
+The time scope of each transition is adjusted to the size of the log in each iteration of the test.

 ![asd](https://i.imgur.com/ssLuWNd.png)

 As it can be seen in the above figure, the computational time does not seem to be linear with respect to the number of procedural steps (tasks).
-However, it is remarkable that, regardless the log size, the computational time is stable for process models with less than 100 tasks, which are the most common in realistic environments.
-This experiment has been run on a machine with a Intel Core i5-4670K 3.4GHz (4 cores), 8GB RAM, running Windows 10 x64 and Java 1.8.
+However, it is remarkable that, regardless the load of the time series guards, the computational time is stable for process models with less than 100 tasks, which are the most common in realistic environments.
+This experiment has been run on a machine with a Intel Core i7-6500U CPU @ 2.50 GHz (4 cores), 16GB RAM, running Ubuntu 18.04 x64 and Java 1.8.

 To run an scalability experiment, following the steps below: